Breaking the Circle: An Autonomous Control-Switching Strategy for Stable Orographic Soaring in MAVs

 \section{DISCUSSION}

 The flight test results confirm that the proposed SAOS significantly improves both stability and energy efficiency during orographic soaring, compared to the BASE controller.
 By dynamically switching control authority based on throttle availability, the MAV was able to eliminate persistent circling behavior, reduce roll oscillations, and maintain its position with minimal energy expenditure.
 These findings highlight the importance of adapting control strategies in wind-hovering scenarios where the throttle is saturated and control surface authority is limited.
-The use of angle-of-attack sensing and enhanced aerodynamic modeling further contributed to stall prevention and improved force estimation.
+While the indoor test flights and simulations did not reveal a significant advantage from angle-of-attack limiting, this stall-prevention feature is expected to be more beneficial in outdoor environments.
+In such settings, the MAV typically undergoes more aggressive maneuvers and experiences larger position deviations, increasing the risk of stall.
+Consequently, stall prevention may play a more critical role in maintaining stability during outdoor flights.
 Notably, the method’s effectiveness across two MAV platforms with distinct geometries and dynamics supports its generality and potential for broader application.

 Although it was possible to perform wind-hovering with the BASE controller, it often failed to converge to the reference position and diverged over time.
 This issue was especially pronounced with the larger Seal platform, which struggled to maintain lateral position within the confined wind tunnel environment and frequently exited the wind section due to excessive roll oscillations.